harthikkumar/office-management-system/README.md

   - `roles` — List of roles for dropdowns
 - Implement backend routes to add, list, filter, and remove employees.

-#
+# License
  -  This project is open source.
 You are free to use, modify, and distribute it.